stopthatcow/stopthatcow.github.io/cheesemaking.md

 Good ingredients make good cheese.
 I get most of my supplies from [New England Cheese Supply](https://cheesemaking.com/).
 They have a full range of cultures, rennet, moulds and molds.

 #### Milk selection
 Milk is composed of 2 main types of protein: casein and whey.
 Casein is what cheese is made of.
 During cheesemaking the water soluble whey is removed from the milk.
-The remaining casein and milkfat are called curds, which we form into cheese.
+The remaining casein and milk fat are called curds, which we form into cheese.
 I make most of my cheeses from whole cows milk that I buy at the grocery store.
 I've had good luck with Trader Joe's and Kirkland brand.
 I've also made cheese with goat's milk that I usually find at Trader Joe's.
 As long as the milk isn't ultra pasteurized it can be made into cheese as ultra pasteurized milk tends to have trouble setting a firm curd.

 #### Culture
 Bacterial cultures help preserve milk by reducing its sugar content and lowering its pH (acidifying).
 Cultures convert lactose sugar into lactic acid, giving cheese its tangy flavor.
 In addition, the lower pH is needed to allow the milk to coagulate.
 Cultures come in 2 main catagories: mesophilic and thermophilic.
 Mesophilic cultures are those that thrive at temperatures in the range of 25 to 35°C. These cultures are use to make most cheeses including cheddar, blue cheese, gouda, and most softer cheeses.
 Thermophilic cultures like warmer temperatures in the range of 35 to 50°C. Thermophilic cultures are used to make cheeses such as parmesan, asiago, swiss, and gruyere.